 Brian A. Kane

-Brian Kane represents individuals and organizations in negotiations, transactions, and litigation, with concentrations in family law, business law, and alternative dispute resolution.
-Brian is an experienced mediator often appointed by the courts in family law, business dispute and estate administration cases, and has served as court-appointed child counsel in contested custody cases in several Maryland counties.
+Brian Kane represents individuals and organizations in negotiations, transactions and litigation.
+His practice is concentrated in business law, family law, and alternative dispute resolution.
+Brian is an experienced mediator regularly appointed by the Circuit Courts of Washington and Frederick Counties.

-In his business practice, Brian regularly assists small and medium-sized businesses in formation, operation, acquisitions and dispositions, financing transactions, and in negotiating and concluding various types of leases and agreements.
+In his business practice, Brian regularly assists small and medium-sized businesses in formation, operation, acquisitions and dispositions, financing transactions, and in negotiating and concluding various types of real property sales and purchases, leases and development agreements.
+In addition, Brian represents several condominium and homeowners’ associations in matters of governance and finance.

-Brian also represents several Washington County community associations (condominium and home owners’ associations), and practices administrative and municipal law.
-He is proud to serve as Town Attorney for the Towns of Sharpsburg, Clear Spring, and Hancock, Maryland, and is a member of the Maryland Municipal Attorneys Association.
-Brian also has the honor of serving as legal counsel to the Board of License Commissioners of Washington County (the “Liquor Board”).
+Brian is proud to serve as Town Attorney for the Towns of Sharpsburg, Clear Spring, and Hancock, Maryland, and is a member of the Maryland Municipal Attorneys Association.
+He also has the honor of serving as legal counsel to the Washington County Board of Elections.